Click on the link below to search our catalogue.

 World War, 1914-1918

 World War, 1939-1945

-The TOPCAT tutorials in the box to the right are an excellent starting point to learn search basics.
+The the Library Catalogue tutorials in the box to the right are an excellent starting point to learn search basics.
 In the boxes below there are some search tips for locating specific types of resources used by historians.

 Primary sources are original, first-hand materials such as:

 Once you start searching the catalogue regularly you should notice patterns that appear as a result of the strict use of Library of Congress cataloguing rules.
 Here are some search terms you can include in a keyword search to help narrow down results to primary material: